caetanoburjack/caetanoburjack/README.md

 ### I’m currently working on
 - Fire Department of Tocantins as a Full Stack Web Developer
-- My new project deTudo.app.
+- My newer project deTudo.app.
 You can see it at https://detudo.app/apresentacao

 &nbsp;
 &nbsp;

 ## Projects I'm most proud of
 - SIOCB - Fire Department Operations System that allows to manage all operational activities of the fire department.
 - NERO - Mini submarine for underwater inspections using arduino.
-You can see it at https://nero.caetanoburjack.com.
 - DeTudo.app - Digital catalog with orders via whatsapp.
 Visit at https://detudo.app

 &nbsp;